markjprice/tools-skills-net8/README.md

 > **IMPORTANT!** [Common Mistakes, Improvements, and Errata aka list of corrections](docs/errata/README.md)

-# Tools and Skills for .NET 8 Pros, First Edition
+# Tools and Skills for .NET 8, First Edition

-Currently the book is planned to publish in summer 2024.

-Repository for the Packt Publishing book titled "Tools and Skills for .NET 8 Pros" by Mark J. Price
+Repository for the Packt Publishing book titled "Tools and Skills for .NET 8" by Mark J. Price

+> *Get the career you want with good practices and patterns to design, debug, and test your solutions*

+Currently the book is planned to publish in Summer 2024.

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.